Video-on-Demand Classifications Code

 INTRODUCTION

-The objective of this Code is to require Members to classify their Video-on-Demand programmes (as defined) in a socially responsible way that enables parents to protect children from inappropriate content and make informed viewing choices for themselves and their families.
+The objective of this Code is to require media members to classify their video-on-demand programmes (as defined) in a socially responsible way that enables parents to protect children from inappropriate content and make informed viewing choices for themselves and their families.

 Classifications must be appropriately displayed at a point when viewing choices are being made.

-The Code has been developed to achieve an appropriate balance between freedom of expression and choice, and ensuring that sufficient information is provided to allow viewers to make informed decisions about what they and their children watch.
+The Code has been developed to achieve an appropriate balance between freedom of expression and choice and ensure that sufficient information is provided to allow viewers to make informed decisions about what they and their children watch.

-The classifications and warning symbols have been prepared taking into account existing classifications for similar content on other platforms, both in New Zealand and overseas.The New Zealand Media Council (the Council) may approve the use of alternative classifications and warning symbols by Members provided that the Council has determined such classifications to be consistent with the objective of this Code.
+The classifications and warning symbols have been prepared taking into account existing classifications for similar content on other platforms, both in New Zealand and overseas.The NZ Media Council (the Council) may approve the use of alternative classifications and warning symbols by media members provided that the Council has determined such classifications to be consistent with the objective of this Code.

 Complaints about online news programmes or any other editorial content not covered by this Code over which the Council has jurisdiction can be made here